dhis2/training-docs/content/tracker_use/tg_event_reports.md

 We will now proceed to explain the how event and enrollment type reports handle this repeatable stage data.

+Open the table "COVID_CBS - Lab Request Summary (Event)."
+This the table that you will create.
+You can explain the layout to the participants before continuing.

+Clear your inputs by going to Favorites -> New.

 Create an event report with the following inputs:

 - Table Style : Line List